 To date there have been two live action adaptations of the famous scarlet speedster on the small screen.
 The short lived 90’s series starring John Wesley Shipp as the Flash and the ongoing (as of the writing of this article) Arrow spin off starring Grant Gustin.

-Whilst the modern version has obviously had a longer run (3 seasons and counting).
-The 90’s series still nevertheless has a strong and devoted cult following and even had something of an influence on the 21st century Flash and other Superhero adaptations.
+Whilst the modern version has had a longer run (3 seasons and counting).
+The 90’s series still nevertheless has a strong and devoted cult following, and even had something of an influence on the 21st century Flash as well as other Superhero adaptations.

 Both I feel have earned their place among the all time greatest superhero television series, but as to which I find to be better?
-Well that’s a hard question to answer as both offered up a very different take on the Flash, and thus both succeed and fail in different ways.
+Well that’s a hard question to answer as both offered up a very different take on the Flash.

 Let me know what you think in the comments.

 Ways in which the 90’s version was stronger